 - Instructing patients and their families

-Nurses with a higher degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and generally work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more advanced job duties and accountabilities.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options

 There is more than one degree option offered to become a registered nurse.
 And in order to become an RN, a student must enroll in an accredited school and program.
 A student can earn a qualifying degree in just 2 years, or continue on to attain a graduate degree for a total of six years.
 Following are some brief descriptions of the nursing degrees that are available in the Weber City VA area.